How To Blend In Procreate (+ Tips To Improve Your Skills)

 There are numerous approaches on how to blend on Procreate.
 Because different blending effects can be used to achieve the same result, feel free to play around with these tools until you find a method that works for you.

 We begin with the most common and best blend modes – blending in Procreate with blending brushes.
 Following that, we demonstrate another method using a Gaussian blur.
-Finally, let’s get started with this tutorial on how to smudge on Procreate.
+Finally, let’s get started with this Procreate tutorial on how to smudge.

 How To Blend In Procreate – With Blender Brushes